Jasminmin/jasminmin.github.io/aboutme.md

 ### Oops!

-To be honest, I'm having some trouble remembering right now, maybe you can acquaint me with [my blog](https://jasminmin.github.io) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, maybe you can acquaint me with [my blog](https://jasminmin.github.io) or [my instagram](https://www.instagram.com/huimin.chang/), and it will answer **all** your questions.